 Blog 39.
-Freud: 2.
-Do You Really Know Why Some People Have Affairs?
+Sigmund Freud: Do You Really Know Why Some People Have Affairs?

 In my previous Blog, I introduced Sigmund Freud’s Oedipus Complex and I wrote about its use in understanding how we develop emotionally between the ages of 3-5.

 This Blog however, is about how the Oedipus Stage can effect whether we are able to remain faithful to our partners or whether we are inclined to have affairs.